kjetilho/rl-bareos/README.md

 ### mysqldumpbackup

 This preset installs the script mysqldumpbackup and installs a configuration file for it.
-See [code](manifests/job/preset/mysqldumpbackup.pp) for details.
+See [code](manifests/job/preset/mysqldumpbackup.pp) for full list of parameters.

 Example usage: